Learn to Hunt

 Hunter Education - Register Now

-Visit the Online Training Registration and Tracking System to find a course in your area and to get registered.
+Visit the Go Outdoors Iowa website to find a course in your area and to get registered.

 The online hunter education course was designed for the busy student or working adult that cannot fit a traditional class into their schedule.
 The department recommends that students of the online coursework be age 16 or older.